Region & Time Zone: Caribbean, Eastern Standard Time

-A long stretch of beaches in front of luxury resorts and posh high-rise condos and private homes, restaurants, private clubs, guesthouses, parks, and even a cemetery, Isla Verde Beach is quiet during the week and full of life during the weekends.
-This is the city's largest beach and the place to go for every seaside activity under the sun, from swimming and sunbathing to parasailing, bodysurfing, water skiing, jet skiing and beach volleyball.
-With its beautiful tropical landscape, warm blue waters and pristine sands, the beach is also a natural preserve.
-Free to the public.
+A long stretch of beaches in front of luxury resorts, restaurants, private beach clubs, and parks, Isla Verde Beach is usually quiet during the week.
+Over the weekend, however, the beach comes alive - and as the city's largest beach, it's the go-to place for every activity under the sun, from swimming to parasailing and jet skiing.
+The beach's beautiful tropical landscape, warm blue waters, and pristine sands might just be part of the perfect recipe for relaxation.